OCA/product-attribute/product_attribute_description/README.rst

 To use this module, you need to:

 #.
 Go to "Product -> Select Attribute -> Add your description"
 #.
-To check you description Go to the Shop(website) find relevant product of attribute
+Then go to the website and select the product that you have configured in the attribute description.
 #.
-Move cursor over attribute and you will get your description from as a attribute tooltip
+Move cursor over the tooltip icon and you will get your attribute description.

 Known issues / Roadmap